Jaco26/weekend-challenge-2/README.md

 }
 ```

-- Once the server receives itm build out logic to compute the numbers in 1 of 4 different ways.
+- Once the server receives it, build out logic to compute the numbers in 1 of 4 different ways.
 - The server should be able to handle Addition, Subtraction, Multiplication, and Division.
 - Once the calculation is complete, it should be sent back down to the client side app where it should be displayed on the DOM.